 The SM100 employs a breakthrough method for noninvasive blood pressure (NIBP) measurement - the volume plethysmography.
 This technology works in the same principle as the Doppler method, but is much easier to use, and provides systolic, diastolic, and mean arterial pressures, a real-time pulse rate, and pulse waveforms.
 The volume plethysmography has been proven to be effective and accurate in cats and dogs of all sizes, anesthetized or conscious.
 See the NIBP module picture above.

-4. Monitoring ECG and Core-body Temperature with Esophageal Probe
+4. Monitoring ECG and Core Temperature with Esophageal Probe

 II.
 Monitoring in Dentistry

-For easy to set up and effective monitoring in dentistry, connect the main module to the 5.6” display platform, which may be placed on a flat surface, or hung on a wall, anesthesia machine, or IV pole.
-The monitor provides ECG, rectal temperature, pulse oximetry, airway-direct respiration or capnography, and heartbeats and respiratory sounds.
-See the screen display in the two pictures above.
-For monitoring in dentistry, the monitor registers ECG and heart rate with the ECG leads of flat clips, and the patient’s temperature with a rectal sensor.
+While both display platforms can be used for monitoring in dentistry, the smaller 5.6” display platform, which may be hung on the wall or anesthesia machine, is easier to set up in dentistry.
+The monitor provides ECG, rectal temperature, pulse oximetry, and airway-direct respiration or capnography, along with heartbeats and respiratory sounds, as shown above.
+For monitoring in dentistry, the monitor registers ECG with the flat-clip leads.

 III.
 Blood Pressure Testing

-For blood pressure testing, connect only the NIBP module to the 5.6” display platform.
-The monitor displays systolic, diastolic, and mean arterial pressure readings, a real-time pulse rate, pulse waveforms, and the averages of all measurements.
-See the screen display in the picture above.
+For blood pressure testing, connect only the NIBP module to the 10.5” or 5.6” display platform.
+The monitor displays systolic, diastolic, and mean arterial pressure readings, a real-time pulse rate, pulse waveforms, and the averages of all measurements, as shown above.
 The monitor saves all registered readings on the USB flash drive.
 You can review the data on your computer, print out a report, as shown below, and save them in your patient database under your existing practice management software system.

 IV.
 ECG Screening

-For ECG screening, connect the main module with only the ECG leads to the 5.6” display platform.
-The monitor displays cascaded three lines of ECG tracings on one screen, as shown in the picture above, and saves all registered ECG tracings on the USB flash drive.
+For ECG screening, connect the main module with only the flat-clip leads to the 10.5” or 5.6” display platform.
+The monitor displays cascaded three lines of ECG tracings on one screen, as shown above, and saves all registered ECG tracings on the USB flash drive.
 You can then transfer the saved ECG to your computers, review them, and print out through any office laser or ink-jet printer.
 See the printout sample below.
 You can also save the ECG to your patient database under your existing practice management software system, or send the ECG for consultation via email.

-The SM100 offers optional Diagnostic Six-lead ECG, which comes with a module and a set of ECG leads.
-For diagnostic ECG test, connect only the six-lead ECG module to the 10.5” display platform.
+The optional Diagnostic Six-lead ECG comes with a six-lead module and a set of four flat-clip leads.
+For diagnostic six-lead ECG test, connect only the module to the 10.5” display platform.
 The monitor displays all six Leads of ECG, I, II, III, aVR, aVL, and aVF on one screen, as shown above, and saves all registered ECG tracings on the USB flash drive.
 You can transfer the saved ECG to any computers, review them, and print out through any office laser or ink-jet printer.
 See the printout sample below.
 You can also save the ECG to your patient database under your existing practice management software system, or send the ECG for consultation via email.